einevea/users/README.md

 • Registered users to form a connection with alternative users

-• An admin user to see the a list of users with connections
+• An admin username to see the a list of users with connections

 # Restrictions